huggingface/blog/gemma2.md

 Gemma 2 employs soft capping for the final and each attention layer.
 The attention logits are capped at 50.0, and the final logits at 30.0.

-At the time of release soft-capping is incompatible with Flash Attention/ SDPA.
-To ensure maximum efficiency we remove it during inference.
-Gemma 2 team observed minor difference in inference performance.
+At the time of release, soft-capping is incompatible with Flash Attention / SDPA, but they can still be used in inference for maximum efficiency.
+The Gemma 2 team observed very minor differences when soft-capping is removed during inference.

 *Note: For stable fine-tuning runs, you still need to enable soft-capping and hence, we recommend fine-tuning with `eager` attention instead of SDPA.*